Tu B'Av: Modern times

 Tu B'Av is a day of joy that follows Tisha B'Av by six days and contrasts with the sadness of Tisha B'Av.
 Tu B'Av does not have many established religious rituals associated with its celebration except that Tachanun is not recited, either at mincha the day before or on the day itself, and a bride and groom traditionally do not fast if their wedding falls on Tu B'Av.
-These customs commemorate the joyous events that occurred in the history of the Jewish People.
+These customs commemorate the joyous events that occurred in the history of the Jewish people.

 In modern times, it has become a romantic Jewish holiday among secular Jews who mostly view it as the Jewish equivalent of Valentine's Day.
 After experiencing a surge in popularity in the modern state of Israel, Israelis prefer to celebrate love on Tu B'Av and North American Jewish organizations throw celebrations and offer teachings on Tu B'Av.
 It serves as a day for matchmaking, weddings, and proposing, but also for increasing Torah study.
-Tu B'Av is more popular than Valentine's Day since secular Jews and Haredi celebrate Tu B'Av while Haredi are less likely to be aware of Valentine's Day.
+Tu B'Av is more popular than Valentine's Day in Israel since secular Jews and Haredi celebrate Tu B'Av while Haredi are less likely to be aware of Valentine's Day.

-Pop culture

-In Isaac Blum's 2022 novel, The Life and Crimes of Hoodie Rosen the story begins during Tu B'Av.